5 Factors More Important Than Rate of Return

+Then the wants are things like annual vacations.
 For the wishes, if things really work out and you can accumulate more wealth than what you started with, now you might change that vacation to a European vacation.
 You might stay for two weeks instead of one.

-When people are working, most people will identify themselves with their profession.
+When people are working, most will identify themselves with their profession.
 They lose sight of who they are and the things that are most important in their life.
 There’s a real paradigm shift that takes place when you go from work to retirement or from work to not working, however you want to consider it.

 There’s a lot of self-discovery that needs to happen to make that transition smoothly.
-For a lot of people, it becomes a very uneasy time because It’s uncertain.
+For a lot of people, it becomes a very uneasy time because it’s uncertain.
 They don’t know what to expect in that retirement timeframe.

 Leaving a Living Legacy

 And if you’re passionate about leaving a legacy, retirement isn’t just about you and your spouse.
 A lot of people will just leave an inheritance for their beneficiaries for after they pass away.
 That’s perfectly fine, but think about this.
 Are there things that you would do for your kids now that you could watch them enjoy?
 At the same time, you could experience the sacrifice that you’ve made over your lifetime and see how it impacts their lives.

 If you want to gift money to your kids and or grandkids while you’re still living and it won’t impact your ability to live the way that you want to live, let’s look into it and build it into your plan.
 It creates much more of a living legacy.